Emma Reed MNCS (Accred)

 Accessing counselling during Covid-19.

-My face to face practice is based in Ledbury and Malvern.
-However, at this time I am only offering online and telephone counselling.
-I am trained to identify and respond to challenges that may occur when using non-traditional methods of contact.
+My face to face practice is based in Ledbury and Malvern and I am an ACTO trained online counsellor.
+At this time I am only offering online and telephone counselling.
+I am trained to identify and respond to challenges that may occur when offering counselling at a distance.
 If you are not experienced with online counselling, I can guide you through the process and explore with you how to get the best out of it.

 What is counselling like?